The Best German Potato Salad

 How to Make The Best German Potato Salad

-Just wash your potatoes and then put them all in a pot, covered with water, and bring them to a boil over medium-high heat.
+Wash your potatoes and then put them all in a pot (don’t peel them), cover them with water, and bring that to a boil over medium-high heat.
 You’re going to want to boil these until they are fork tender.
 I boil mine for about 20 minutes or so.

-After you get this bacon cooked, remove it to a paper towel-lined plate but don’t do anything with all of that lovely bacon fat in your skillet.
-If you don’t have a lot of grease due to using turkey bacon, add a tablespoon or so of vegetable oil.
+**After you get the bacon cooked, remove it to a paper towel-lined plate, but don’t do anything with all of that lovely bacon fat in your skillet.
+If you don’t have a lot of grease due to using turkey bacon or another lower-fat variation, add a tablespoon or so of vegetable oil.

 Stir in the water, vinegar, sugar, flour, and salt and pepper to taste (I start with 1 tsp of salt and 1 tsp of pepper).